-To levy these, there must be a specific policy.
-The Revenue and Financing Policy must signal why these are going to be levied.
-There must be a high component of private good.
-The Council generally considers development contributions as its main funding tool for development-related costs.
+To levy these, there must be a specific policy; however, the revenue and financing policy must signal why these are going to be levied.
+This must have a high component of private good.
+Council generally considers development contributions as its main funding tool for development-related costs.